 This is Owl’s Head as depicted by Cornelius Krieghoff, in 1856.

 By and large, during the many years Dutch-Canadian artist Cornelius Krieghoff spent in Canada, he did not often visit the Eastern Townships, now called l’Estrie, the region southeast of Montreal where seigneurs did not own land.
 But he made a painting of Owl’s Head and Skinner’s Cove, on Lake Memphremagog.
 Owl’s Head is a small mountain.

 United Empire Loyalists & The Eastern Townships

 In the early days of Nouvelle-France, the seigneuries were narrow and deep properties situated on the shores of the St Lawrence River.
 I should think that forestiers (lumberjacks) and coureurs de bois, harvested wood and fur in the Eastern Townships and that there may have been a few Canadiens parishes.
-However, the Townships were not settled systematically until 10,000 United Empire Loyalists fled the independent Thirteen Colonies out of loyalty to Britain.
+However, the Townships were not settled until 10,000 United Empire Loyalists fled the independent Thirteen Colonies out of loyalty to Britain.

 Some went to St John’s, New Brunswick, some to Kingston, in the current Province of Ontario, but a large number settled in the area of the Province of Quebec that would be called the Eastern Townships (les Cantons de l’Est).
-The Townships were a favorite destination for United Empire Loyalists.
+The Townships were a favourite destination for United Empire Loyalists.

 Quebec’s Eastern Townships